abrayall/vermouth/README.md

   patch=0
   ```
   3. Update build process to ensure that version.properties is packaged in our main jar file
-  4. Use in your code to load current version when needed like below
+  4. Use Version class in your code to load current version when needed like below
   ```java
     import vermouth.Version;
     ...